Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:model} presents the permuted smooth tensor model and its connection to smooth function representation.
 In Section~\ref{sec:tba}, we establish the approximation error based on block-wise polynomial approximation.
 Then, we develop two estimation algorithms with accuracy guarantees: the least-squares estimation and Borda count estimation.
 Section~\ref{sec:lse} presents a statistically optimal but computationally challenging least-squares estimator.
-Section~\ref{sec:borda} presents a polynomial-time Borda count algorithm with a provably same optimal rate under monotonicity assumptions.
+Section~\ref{sec:borda} presents a polynomial-time Borda count algorithm with the same minimax optimal rate under an extra Lipschitz monotonicity assumption.
 Simulations and data analyses are presented in Section~\ref{sec:sim}.
-The proofs for the main theorems are provided in Section~\ref{app:theorem}.
 We conclude the paper with a discussion in Section~\ref{sec:discussion}.
-Extra simulation results and technical lemmas are deferred to Appendix.
+All proofs and extensions are deferred to the Appendix.